capotej/antigallery/README.markdown

 * It has no idea how to render or what DOM elements to listen to for events

 ### Enter the Renderer
 Since Anti Gallery only contains the business end of a gallery, it needs to drive something in order to be useful.
-This lets you **completely** control how the gallery works.
-No options hash here, this is next level shit.
+So you create a renderer.
+A renderer is just an object that responds to certain methods which Anti Gallery.
+Since it's 100% callback based, this lets you **completely** control how the gallery works.

 ### How you use it